VladC24/IAC_Project/README.md

     - Dockerfile

 ## FUTURE WORK:
-    If I had 2-3 more days, I would have been able to:
     - Create an S3 bucket to save the tfstate files every time I make an upgrade or change something in terraform.
     - Create ECR for pushing the Docker images from the web and application servers
     - Containerise the two services and deploy them to EKS using Kubernetes